-To this end, Department of Planning and Environment will review IRGs after significant incidents or when other improvement opportunities are identified, such as:
+To this end, Department of Planning and Environment - Water will review IRGs after significant incidents or when other improvement opportunities are identified (in accordance with principle eight of the NSW Extreme Events Policy), such as:

-- through any applicable groundwater or surface water monitoring, evaluation and reporting plan or relevant strategy, and - if there are significant changes to water infrastructure or water savings measures.
+- through any applicable groundwater or surface water monitoring, evaluation and reporting plan or relevant strategy. - if there are significant changes to water infrastructure or water savings measures.